francodimasi/energy-agent/README.md

-# Conversational Agent: Movie Assistant
+# Conversational Agent: Energy Assistant

 This application is an **Application Starter Kit** (ASK) that is designed to get you up and running quickly with a common industry pattern, and to provide information about best practices around Watson services.
 This application was created to highlight the combination of the [Dialog][dialog] and [Natural Language Classifier][classifier] (NLC) services as a [Conversational Agent](#about-the-conversational-agent-pattern).
 This application can serve as the basis for your own applications that follow that pattern.
 Another application that demonstrates this pattern is the [What's in Theaters](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/gallery.html#whats-in-theaters) application that is available in the Watson Developer Cloud website's [Application Gallery](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/gallery.html).